 Asked why Black Americans are killed by police, Trump responds, "So are White people"

-Watch more from Catherine Herridge's interview with President Trump on the "CBS Evening News" at 6:30 p.m.
-ET, and on "CBS This Morning" from 7 to 9 a.m.
+Watch more from Catherine Herridge's interview with President Trump on "CBS This Morning" from 7 to 9 a.m.
 ET.

 Washington — In an interview with CBS News on Tuesday, President Trump said the killing of George Floyd was "terrible" but appeared to bristle when asked why Black Americans are "still dying at the hands of law enforcement in this country."